vincent290587/frava/strava_V3/docs/SegmentEffortsApi.md

 List Segment Efforts

 Returns a set of the authenticated athlete&#39;s segment efforts for a given segment.
+Requires subscription.

 ### Example
 ```java